 - Fill the Aadhaar Enrolment Form

-- You will have to submit your child’s birth certificate along with the Aadhaar card of one of the parents
+- You will have to submit your child’s birth certificate/ discharge certificate of the hospital along with the Aadhaar card of one of the parents

 - No biometric data of the child is taken for Baal Aadhaar